RafaVico/exp_library/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- CORE.
 Main module, with functions that check the exps and save only the needed data to mark them (a little bytes).<br>
 &nbsp;&nbsp;&nbsp;&nbsp;- SDL.
 Graphic module wich show the messages using SDL library.
 It's easy to add more modules with another graphic libraries.<br>

+#Cons

+Is not the best written library because it was using only for my games.
+Security is low or nothing.
+It have a simple way of offuscating the exp texts.

 # Games & Tools
 Games and tools using this library are: